 Our range of 3 - 4 day Mini Adventures are just the ticket for extending your tour and experiencing North America's most incredible 'must see' highlights.
 Check out the following adventures relevant to this trip.

-NEW YORK TO NIAGARA FALLS MINI - 3 DAYS
+NEW YORK TO NIAGARA - 3 DAYS

 > Scenic Drive through the Delaware Water Gap/Poconos